LukeGaudreau/sslbc13/notes.md

 - but, you have to promise to come back next week to learn how to improve your research.

 ### Failed to go beyond Shiny and new
-At this point I was starting realize I had failed.
-I had been teaching zotero workshops for a couple of years, and on the surface, those workshops were a success.
+- At this point I was starting realize I had failed.
+- I had been teaching zotero workshops for a couple of years,
+- and on the surface, those workshops were a success.
 Thanks to the allure of
-- shiny and new
-- timesaving technology
+- shiny and new, timesaving technology
-Zotero workshops were are most heavily attended, and people tended to leave the sessions quite happy.
+- Zotero workshops were our most heavily attended
+- and people tended to leave the sessions quite happy.

 ### Focused too much on the software
-The problem, though, was that I was treating these workshops as a software tutorial, distinct from our more research focused classes.
-The sessions
+- The problem, though,
+- was that I was treating these workshops as a software tutorial,
+- distinct from our more research focused classes.
-- laboriously guided patrons through the installation process
+- we laboriously guided patrons through the installation process
 - touring the interface
 - going over features and benefits
 - and demonstrating basic usage.

-For a lot of people, this workshop was the only one they ever attended.
-They came in, learned how to automate writing a bibliography and left.
-But contrary to what many students would tell you, formatting a bibliography isn't the most difficult part of a literature review.
+- For a lot of people,
+- this workshop was the only one they ever attended.
+- They came in,
+- learned how to automate writing a bibliography and left.
+- But contrary to what many students would tell you,
+- formatting a bibliography isn't the most difficult part of a literature review.

 ### Screencasts were popular, but not with our students
 I even created some screencasts, and over the time they became quite popular.